Amog-OS/AmogOS/README.md

 - Preinstall CommanderPi, piwiz, Box86, tldr, Pi Power Tools, pi-apps, Colour Emoji Font, Stacer, legendary launcher (to replace Epic Games Launcher), and preinstall a 64-bit container to run aarch64 apps
 - Wine + box86 preinstalled for x86 windows syscall translation
 - piKiss and pi-apps preinstalled so you can install some games and also A M O N G U S (Among Us will run at ~5 fps on multiplayer play.
 It's a really crap framerate, but for a game never intended to run on a CPU the size of a thumb with 2 layers of syscall translation (x86 windows -> x86 linux -> arm linux), it's decent.
-A small resolution is needed for the game to run without insane lag.)
+A small resolution is needed for the game to run without insane lag).
 - You can overclock your RPI with Commander Pi to get slightly more performace.

 ## Notes